roggc/dinou-app/README.md

 ## `page_functions.ts` (revisited)

-The framework supports a `page_functions.ts` (or `.tsx`, `.jsx`, `.js`) file in any route directory to define route-specific logic, such as static path generation, dynamic rendering control, and custom page and root layout props.
+The framework supports a `page_functions.ts` (or `.tsx`, `.jsx`, `.js`) file in any route directory to define route-specific logic, such as static path generation, dynamic rendering control, revalidation of fetched data in SSG, and custom page and root layout props.

 - Supported Functions: